 For help with the hardware installation, refer to the Basler boost CXP-12 Quick Install Guide.

-To operate the interface card with a Basler boost CXP-12 camera, install the pylon Camera Software Suite for Windows (version 6.0 or higher) on the host computer.
+To operate the interface card with a Basler boost CXP-12 camera, install the Basler pylon Camera Software Suite (version 6.1 or higher) on the host computer.

 When installing the pylon Camera Software Suite for Windows, make sure to select the CXP Camera Support feature.
 This will install all runtime software, drivers, and related software tools that are required for operating the interface card.

 - PCIe interface on host computer: The host computer must have at least one PCIe 3.0 x4 slot available.